Project Freight Transportation Services

 How First Call Supports Project Freight

-- Equipment selection based on weight and clearance
+- Equipment selection based on weight, clearance, and loading requirements

 What Qualifies as Project Freight?

-Project freight typically involves oversized, overweight, high-value, or non-standard cargo requiring defined planning beyond routine transportation.
-This may include dimensional analysis, permit coordination, specialized equipment, or multi-site delivery sequencing.
+Project freight typically involves oversized, overweight, irregular, or non-standard cargo requiring planning beyond routine transportation.
+This may include dimensional review, permit planning, specialized equipment, site requirements, or multi-site delivery sequencing.

 Does Project Freight Require Special Permits?

-Certain project freight movements involving oversized or overweight cargo may require state or provincial permits.
-Permit requirements depend on dimensions, weight, routing, and local regulations.
+Some project freight involving oversized or overweight cargo may require state, provincial, or other jurisdictional permits.
+Permit requirements depend on shipment dimensions, weight, routing, and applicable location requirements.

 How Far in Advance Should Project Freight be Scheduled?